-As a consultant, he has assisted hundreds of provider, purchaser, and payer organizations with strategic planning and performance improvement.
+As a consultant, he has assisted hundreds of provider, purchaser, and payer organizations with strategic planning and performance improvement initiatives.
 He served as Vice President for Health Care Forecasting and Strategy for ACS, a Xerox Company, from 1999 to 2010.
-His previous consulting firm, The Bauer Group, specialized in consumer-focused strategic planning and development of clinical affiliation agreements for multi-hospital networks from 1984 to 1992.
+His own consulting firm, The Bauer Group, specialized in consumer-focused strategic planning and clinical affiliation agreements for multihospital networks from 1984 to 1992.

 In addition, Dr. Bauer was a full-time teacher and administrator at the University of Colorado Health Sciences Center in Denver from 1973 to 1984, where he held appointments as associate professor and Assistant Chancellor for Planning and Program Development.
 He also served for four years as Health Policy Adviser to Colorado Governor Richard D. Lamm.
 From 1992 to 1999, Dr. Bauer was a visiting professor in Administrative Medicine at the Medical School of the University of Wisconsin-Madison.